backupbrain/abstract-text-summarization/README.md

 # Abstract Text Summarization

-Using Keras, Tensorflow, Python, and Numberbach
+Using Keras, Tensorflow, Python, NLTK, and Numberbach

 ## Overview

-This program
+This program learns how to write summaries from Amazon reviews using Deep Learning.
+It then writes it's own natural language summaries from any new review.

 ## Setup